For-ACGN/quic-socks/README.md

 * due to use of QUIC(UDP), implements BBR in user state
 * the experience is still good in the case of weak networks
 * the experience will not deteriorate in the case of mobile networks
+* using pre-connection to reduce RTT between client and server

 ## Protocol
 password + type + host + port\